-National Archives Celebrates Jewish American Heritage Month in May
+National Archives Celebrates Jewish American Heritage Month.

 Washington, DC…On Thursday, May 21, at 7 PM, the National Archives will celebrate Jewish American Heritage Month with a special program entitled: “Exhibiting the American Jewish Experience.”
 This event is free and open to the public, and will be held in the William G. McGowan Theater of the National Archives Building in Washington, DC, located on the National Mall at Constitution Ave. and 7th Street, NW.